 When Phoebe was twenty-one, she married John Key and they settled in Hackthorn.
 This village is mid-way between their family homes in Glentham and Broxholme, only about 12 km from each.
 Presumably Phoebe’s husband John would have also been an agricultural worker at that time and place.

 John and Phoebe had twelve children in the course of their nineteen years together and lost five of them.
 In 1768 John died at the age of forty-four.
 We do not know what caused his death.

 We do know that Phoebe was left at the age of forty with seven children, four of them under ten.
 The youngest, Josiah, was only three months old.
 Her older boys Richard and Noah would have worked to support the family – Richard was eighteen and Noah fourteen.
 Eleven-year-old Phoebe would have been able to help her mother at home and maybe find some work at harvest time.

-Noah, Jemima, Naaman and Kezia all married and settled within travelling distance.
-Phoebe was able to watch her grandchildren and great-grandchildren grow during her long life.
+In the course of the next few years all of the Key children were married.
+Phoebe Jnr was married in the same church almost exactly a year after her mother.
+Noah, Jemima, Naaman and Kezia all settled within travelling distance.
+We know from their funeral records that Richard and his wife Mary lived in Hackthorn.
+So Phoebe was able to watch her grandchildren and great-grandchildren grow during her long life.

 She died in Hackthorn at the age of 86.

 Mother of Kezia Key and daughter of William and Ann Greene